rcazzara/seldovia/_people/Hern_Frank.md

 **FRANK LYN HERN** was born on April 25, 1926 in Santa Cruz, California to Royal Franklin and Ruby Alice (Powell) Hern.
 He attended Mission Hill school and later moved with his family to Seattle where he continued his schooling.
-Later his family returned to Santa Cruz where they again made their home.
+Later his family returned to Santa Cruz.

-Prior to entering the AAF, Cpl.
-Hern was a merchant mariner, present when Dutch Harbor was bombed, being only 16 at the time.
-While with the ATS Hern's travels included Kiska, Hawaii and Attu.
+In his mid-teens, Frank joined the United States Army Transport Service as a merchant mariner.
+ATS operated Army transport ships for both troop transport and cargo service between United States ports and overseas posts.
+He was present when Dutch Harbor was bombed, being only 16 at the time.
+While with the
+ATS Hern's travels included Kiska, Hawaii and Attu.

 He enlisted in the army air corps in December, 1943, before he was 18,